Cp Command in Linux (Copy Files)

 To copy a directory, including all its files and subdirectories, use the

--r option.
-In the following example we are copying the directory
+In the following example, we are copying the directory

 cp -R Pictures Pictures_backup

-The command above will create a destination directory and recursively copy all files and subdirectories from the source to the destination directory.
+The command above creates the destination directory and recursively copy all files and subdirectories from the source to the destination directory.

 cp -RT Pictures Pictures_backup